 What happens if I die while working for the Employer?

-If you die while still employed by the Employer, then 100% of your account balance will be used to provide your beneficiary with a death benefit.
+If you die while still employed by the Employer, then your vested account balance will be used to provide your beneficiary with a death benefit.

 Who is the beneficiary of my death benefit?